princomp/princomp.github.io/source/docs/academic_life/uca_guide.md

 !["Navigating repositories"](img/uca1.png)

-GitHub is separated into many "repositories":
+The [ℙrinciples of ℂomputer ℙrogramming organization repository page on GitHub](https://github.com/orgs/princomp/repositories) contains many "repositories":

-- The **princomp.github.io** contains most of the resources that will be used (so it will be where you will navigate to the most),
+- The [**princomp.github.io**](https://github.com/princomp/princomp.github.io) contains most of the resources that will be used (so it will be where you will navigate to the most),
-- The **feedback-<semester>-YYYY** and similarly named repositories contain feedback submitted by students/users.
+- The **feedback-`<semester>`-YYYY** and similarly named repositories contain feedback submitted by students/users.

+[Under the **Code** section](https://github.com/princomp/princomp.github.io/tree/main/) (next to Issues, Pull Requests, Actions, etc.), you will find various folders containing documents for the website.

 !["Navigating folders"](img/uca1a.png)

+Typically, if there is some error or mistake, it will be under [`source/lectures`](https://github.com/princomp/princomp.github.io/tree/main/source/lectures), in the lecture notes, so that will be where you will navigate to the most:

 ![Lecture Notes](img/uca2.png)

-Under the **Code** section (next to Issues, Pull Requests, Actions, etc.), you will find various folders containing documents for the website.
-Typically, if there is some error or mistake, it will be in the lecture notes, so that will be where you will navigate to the most.
 The way the resources are organized [is explained here](./docs/about/dev_guide#resources-organization-overview).

 !["Navigating documents"](img/uca3a.png)
 ![1d](img/uca3b.png)

-For this example, I just clicked on the first chapter, "Collections," then "1d".
+For this example, I just clicked on the "Collections," then "1d".

 !["Editing Mode"](img/uca4.png)